 In this guide:

-But there is another way.
-A small number of "no contract" broadband packages now exist in the UK market, giving consumers more freedom to switch provider when a better deal comes along.
+A small number of 'no contract' broadband packages now exist in the UK market, giving consumers more freedom to switch provider when a better deal comes along.

 It's also a great option for anyone planning to move house in the near future, or people who just don't want to be tied down with monthly outgoings they can't shake for 12 or 18 months.